 To do this, health systems must have a strong presence of leadership champions who are visibly involved and active in sustainably removing barriers, as well as focused on aligning specific improvement projects with the organization’s mission and goals.
 Effective leaders build structured processes and communication forums into their core business so that changes and improvements are drilled into the organization’s culture.
 This culture also encourages all staff members to speak up and advocate for better, safer care.

-Keys to success in creating a HRO culture include:
+Keys to success in creating a HRO culture:

-- Empowering all stakeholders with clear roles and responsibilities to instill accountability;
+- Empower all stakeholders with clear roles and responsibilities to instill accountability;

-- Creating standardized communications and review processes; and
+- Create standardized communications and review processes; and

 Myth 2: HROs are succeeding if they’re avoiding payment penalties